 Sydney Morning Herald 28 August 1943

-Things only went downhill from there, for Philip and Elisa Rundle, when Philip, on his last day of leave before returning to his unit in Brisbane, visited Newcastle with his new wife, to introduce her to his family.
+Things only went downhill from there for Philip and Elisa Rundle, when Philip, on his last day of leave before returning to his unit in Brisbane, visited Newcastle with his new wife, to introduce Elisa to his family.
 Apparently Elisa intended to stay on a further three days in Newcastle after Philip left.
-According to a letter written by Elisa Rundle on 25 Sep 1944 she disclosed that Catherine Rundle had behaved badly towards her and was most unwelcoming, resulting in her leaving abruptly and never returning, with Elisa resolving that they had both been too hasty and she now regretted her decision to marry Philip.
+According to a letter written by Elisa Rundle on 25 Sep 1944 she disclosed that Catherine Rundle, Philip’s mother, had behaved badly towards her and was most unwelcoming, resulting in her leaving abruptly and never returning; with Elisa resolving that they had both been too hasty and she now regretted her decision to marry Philip.

 The Newcastle visit is explained in a letter written by Elisa to Philip on 29 October 1943, who was stationed in Bougainville, asking for a divorce, explaining that their marriage had been a terrible mistake.
 I can only imagine how crest fallen and completely helpless Philip must have felt, being thousands of miles away.
 He may also have felt anger towards his mother, Catherine Rundle for her unconscionable behaviour towards his Catholic wife.
 Catherine Rundle nee Lindsay (1877-1948) had her own issues too, due to the fact that her own Irish mother Bridget Tobin (1847-1919) had married a Catholic Italian seafarer, Benjamin Lafiura (1855-1897) after the death of her first husband David Watson Lindsay (1846-1876) in a shipwreck off Waipapa Point, in the Foveaux Straits south of New Zealand’s South Island.
 It occurred to me that some of Geoff’s Newcastle cousins may well have mixed up their Fiaschi and Lafiura names and possibly this was an explanation to the confusing allegation about Philip’s first marriage to a half-cousin/sister, because Bridget Elizabeth Lindsay nee Tobin , Catherine’s mother, had four daughter’s by her second marriage.